Accredited by the International Society of Schema Therapy and presented by Dr Christopher Lee.

 Cognitive Behaviour Therapy (CBT) enjoys its popularity mainly from its proven success in treating problems such as depression, PTSD and anxiety disorders.
 Its application to the treatment of personality disorders, chronic depression or anxiety, and “borderline” conditions has until recently been problematic both at a practical and theoretical level.
 These client populations present with broad ranging problems, and any therapy is often difficult.

 Schema therapy was derived from traditional CBT and incorporates practices from other psychotherapies, including psychodynamic, emotional focused therapy, and Gestalt.
 It differs from traditional CBT in five substantive ways.
 Compared to traditional short term cognitive therapy, SFT places more emphasis on: childhood origins of problems and working directly with associated memories; 2) use of identified core schemas to drive formulation and treatment; 3) the use of experiential or affect-based techniques; 4) use of the therapy relationship to assess psychological themes and provide corrective experiences; and 5) use of ‘mode’ theory.

-We are actively involved in research on Schema Therapy.
-As of April 2017 our 1999 publication has been cited 267 times.
-In 2010, Chris was awarded a $110,000 Rotary grant to administer the Australian sites of an international multi-site randomised control trial (RCT) for schema therapy.
-At this stage it appears that this will be the largest RCT of a psychotherapy ever undertaken.
+We are actively involved in widely-read research on Schema Therapy.
+As of November 2023, our 1999 publication has been cited 470 times.
+Our 2022 paper in which we tested the efficacy of schema Therapy in an international multi-site randomised control trial (RCT) has already been cited 39 times.
+It is the largest RCT of a psychotherapy for a personality disorder ever undertaken.

 There is some preliminary work that would help with understanding the material that I will present.